 Methods

-This study received a positive appraisal from the Human Sciences and Ethics Committee of the University of Jyväskylä in 2021.
-The research will be carried out according to the Finnish National Board on Research Integrity guidelines and the Helsinki Declaration with its later amendments.
-A pilot study was carried out to set informed hypotheses (Appendix 1).
+This study received a positive appraisal from the Human Sciences and Ethics Committee of University of Jyväskylä in 2021.
+The research was carried out according to the Finnish National Board on Research Integrity guidelines and the Helsinki Declaration with its later amendments.

 Design

-We will collect a Finnish survey sample (N=8000) by using the services of a company specialized in surveys (Bilendi, Appendix 1).
-The sample will be representative of the Finnish population by gender and region (four regions in Finland) between ages 16 and 65.
+We planned to collect a Finnish survey sample (N=8000) by using the services of a company specialized in surveys (Bilendi, Appendix 1).
+The sample was planned to be representative of the Finnish population by gender and region (four regions in Finland) between ages 16 and 65.

 H1.
 Among adolescents, GRHPs have been found to be more common than in older groups (e.g., Stevens et al. 2020).
-Due to the upcoming sample including individuals younger than 18, we expect our adult pilot data prevalence rates to be lower than the ones we will receive next.
-We have no reason to believe this to notably influence the ratios between the prevalence rates of the four instruments.
-We expect the differences between the prevalence rates to cohere with those in the pilot (Table 1 in Appendix 1) so that the proportions identified by ICD-11 and the DSM-5 based instruments are meaningfully smaller than those identified by DSM-IV and Self-assessment based instruments (H1a–d).
-To test the hypotheses, we use an interval-based method, as described in Dienes (2021) (see Neyman & Pearson 1933).
+Due to the sample including individuals younger than 18, we expected our adult pilot data prevalence rates to be lower.
+We had no reason to believe this to notably influence the ratios between the prevalence rates of the four instruments.
+We expected the differences between the prevalence rates to cohere with those in the pilot (Table 1 in Appendix 1) so that the proportions identified by ICD-11 and the DSM-5 based instruments are meaningfully smaller than those identified by DSM-IV and Self-assessment based instruments (H1a–d).
+To test the hypotheses, we used an interval-based method, as described in Dienes (2021) (see Neyman & Pearson 1933).
 We set the H0 critical region (null corroboration) to the lower bound of 95% CI in the smallest obtained prevalence rate and the H1 acceptance region twice above the upper bound of 95% CI in that prevalence rate.
 The range between these intervals represents an inconclusive region of doubt.
 If the 95% confidence intervals of the H1a–d effects (differences between prevalence rates) overlap mainly with the H0 or the H1 interval, the hypotheses are corroborated, respectively.
 If the 95% confidence intervals of the effects (differences between prevalence rates) overlap mainly with the region of doubt, neither H0 nor H1 will be corroborated.
-H1a–d corroborations would support the position that ICD-11 and DSM-5 based constructs differ from DSM-IV and Self-assessment based gaming problem constructs in terms of prevalence.
-Due to lacking pilot support for ICD-11 and DSM-5 prevalence differences, we do not set a hypothesis regarding them but report that exploratively.
-If H0 is corroborated one or more times, this would support the position that the DSM-IV and/or Self-assessment based gaming problem constructs are similar to ICD-11 and/or DSM-5 based ones, prevalence-wise.
+H1a–d corroborations support the position that ICD-11 and DSM-5 based constructs differ from DSM-IV and Self-assessment based gaming problem constructs in terms of prevalence.
+Due to lacking pilot support for ICD-11 and DSM-5 prevalence differences, we did not set a hypothesis regarding them but report that exploratively.
+If H0 is corroborated one or more times, this supports the position that the DSM-IV and/or Self-assessment based gaming problem constructs are similar to ICD-11 and/or DSM-5 based ones, prevalence-wise.